Noncontact friction: Role of phonon damping and its nonuniversality: Analytical Results

-with $\ct'=\Re{\ct(\omega)}=\sqrt{\frac{\mu}{\rho}}+\order{\omega^2}$.
-Here, $\zela_{ii}(b)$ and $\zvis_{ii}(b,n)$ are dimensionless prefactors depending on the ratio of speeds of sound, $b=\cl/\ct$ (a real quantity), and the power $n$ in~\cref{eq:pair_int}.
 The first terms of $\Gamma_{ii}(h,\omega)$, corresponding to the contributions of phonon radiation, are independent of $n$, while the second terms, contributions from phonon damping, depend on $n$.
-This signifies a (non-)universal behavior of the friction tensor which we discuss in more detail in~\cref{sec:short_range}.
+This signifies a (non)universal behavior of the friction tensor which we discuss in more detail in~\cref{sec:short_range}.

 Notice also that the friction tensor is diagonal, and $\Gamma_{xx}=\Gamma_{yy}$, due to the axial symmetry of the chosen crystal.
 From~\cref{eq:prob_eqm}, $\Gamma_{xx}$ is understood as the parallel friction component and $\Gamma_{zz}$ as the perpendicular friction component.